robfatland/mocean/README.md

 We proceed as follows:

-- Create a minimal service on a local machine: A very simple dialog, precursor to the **Steps** game
+- Create a minimal service on a local machine: A very simple dialog, precursor to the **steps** game
 - Create the same service on a cloud VM
-- Extend the functionality a bit further to create a simple text game
+- Extend the functionality a bit further to complete the **steps** game
-- ...and further to a multi-player online game
+- Build a variant of this, the multi-player online game **mocean**
 - Build out a data service